June 2022

 Format: DOWNLOADABLE PDF

-This conference focuses on next steps in widening access to higher education and improving outcomes for students from disadvantaged backgrounds.
+This conference focused on next steps in widening access to higher education and improving outcomes for students from disadvantaged backgrounds.

-It comes with the Government’s revised approach to the role of universities in supporting students, with expectations that HEIs should play a more active role in:
+It came with the Government’s revised approach to the role of universities in supporting students, with expectations that HEIs should play a more active role in:

 - reducing drop-out rates and improving student outcomes